- How Sleep Works

 The TEMPUR-Contour Elite Breeze is currently priced at $4,699 in a Queen size, making it one of Tempur-Pedic’s more expensive models.

-Tempur-Pedic’s current mattress offerings consist of 11 memory foam models, including two that are also available as hybrids.
-This selection includes a wide range of firmness ratings — from Soft to Firm — in order to accommodate back sleepers with varying comfort preferences.
-However, sleeper weight is an important factor to take into account; the sleep experience of someone who weighs less than 130 pounds, for instance, will be much different from that of someone who weighs more than 230 pounds.
+Tempur-Pedic’s current mattress offerings consist of seven different memory foam and hybrid models.
+This selection includes a wide range of firmness ratings – from ‘Soft’ to ‘Firm’ – in order to accommodate customers with varying sleep preferences.
+Sleeper weight is an important factor to take into account; the sleep experience of someone who weighs less than 130 pounds, for instance, will be much different from that of someone who weighs more than 230 pounds.